Seely & Paget: Beginnings as architects

 After graduating, Paget worked for a while as a bank clerk in the City of London while Seely remained at Cambridge.
 When Seely came down from Cambridge, he insisted that Paget join him in architectural practice, even though Paget had no architectural training.
 In the partnership, Paget concentrated on working with clients on their requirements, while Seely carried out the design work.

 The first work of the two together was to remodel Mottistone Manor, a historic property owned by Seely's father, and subsequently by the National Trust, in the village of Mottistone on the Isle of Wight.
 Seely's father insisted on their plans being approved by Sir Edwin Lutyens.
-In the garden they built "The Shack", a tiny house intended as their country office and retreat.
+In the garden they built "The Shack", a tiny cabin on wheels intended as their country retreat and drawing office.